Why an architect might need a business loan

 If you’re running an architectural practice, there are many reasons you may be considering a business loan.
 Like any small business, you need to keep your cash flow steady and meet your ongoing costs as they fall due, even when your income fluctuates.

 As an architect, a short term business finance can help you ensure you have the working capital to pay expenses such as wages for your team, rent and utilities for your studio, CPD training, tax, and professional indemnity insurance.

 Cash flow issues can bring down an architectural practice of any size, especially if projects overrun or clients take longer than expected to pay their invoices, and having a back-up facility can help your practice stay viable.

 If you’re considering expanding your architectural practice, a business loan could give you the funds to make a strategic acquisition, or buy into or out of a practice.

 And if you’re thinking of expanding your empire, a business loan could also give you the cash injection you need to acquire new premises or start a franchise.

 What are the requirements for getting a business loan?

 Getting a business loan can be easier than you think.

-While you can still expect to be knocked back by the big banks unless you have a solid trading history, a top-rate credit rating and collateral to offer, there are plenty of alternative lenders out there willing to offer business loans for architectural businesses.
+While you can still expect to be knocked back by the big banks unless you have a solid trading history, a top-rate credit rating and collateral to offer, there are plenty of alternative lenders out there willing to offer business loans to restaurants.

 The most important factor ALL lenders will look at is your capacity.